Len42/Synth/modules/Attenuverter/README.md

 <img src="Attenuverter.jpg" style="float:right">

 ### Features
-- Gain knob multiplies the input signal by 2 when turned to max and -1 (i.e. inverted) when turned all the way down.
+- Gain knob multiplies the input signal by 2 when turned to max and by -1 (i.e. inverted) when turned all the way down.
 - Offset knob adds an offset voltage in the range of -5 V to +5 V.
 - Channel 1's input is normalled from +5 V so it can be used as an adjustable CV source.
 - Channel 2's input is normalled from channel 1's input.